scorbo2/imageviewer/README.md

 ## How do I get it?

+An installer tarball is available for linux-based systems.
+Just download, extract, and run the installer script to install the application:

+TODO url here

-The easiest way is to clone the repo, build it with Maven, and run the jar file:
+Alternatively, you can clone the repo, build it with Maven, and run the jar file:

 ```shell
 git clone https://github.com/scorbo2/imageviewer.git